ISSN 1648-1143 | eISSN 0258-0802

 Focus and scope.
 Literatūra (Eng.
 Literature) is an international research journal the aim of which is to publish scholarly and critical articles on Lithuanian and World literatures, and the Classics as well as cultural studies, targeted at scholarly and academic community.
 It appears annually and regularly (4 issues per year).
 Each issue is numbered and devoted to the specific subject: Lithuanian literature, the Classics, Russian literature, Western literatures.
 Each issue consists primarily of research papers/articles in full text.

-Publication frequency - three volumes per year.
+Publication frequency - four volumes per year.

 Languages.
 The articles are accepted for publication in English, French, German, Lithuanian and Russian.

 Charges.
 The journal does not charge article processing charges or submission charges.

 Sponsors.
 From 2016 to 2022 publication is funded by the European Social Fund project Publication and Coordination of Scientific Periodicals (together with Lithuanian Academy of Science, project code Nr.
 09.3.3-ESFA-V-711-01-0004).

 EBSCO (Literary Reference Center Plus, Russian Academy of Sciences Bibliographies, TOC Premier)

 Google Scholar (h5-index 3; h5-median 3)

 MLA International Bibliography